Dear readers of ADxS.org, please forgive the disruption.

 Sitemap

-All described medications should always be prescribed by experienced physicians/neurologists only.
-Our explanations are only intended as impulses for a personal discussion with a doctor.
+All medications described should only ever be prescribed by experienced doctors.
+Our explanations are only intended as an impetus for a personal consultation with a doctor.

-Since ADHD symptoms originate quite predominantly from the dopaminergic and noradrenergic systems, combined medication with dopaminergic and noradrenergic agents is recommended.12345
+As the ADHD symptoms originate predominantly from the dopaminergic and noradrenergic systems, combined medication with dopaminergic and noradrenergic agents is recommended.12345

-Medications for ADHD unfortunately do not work in a curative way.
-They only act as a correction of the neuronal dysfunctions - like glasses that correct an existing defective vision as long as they are worn.
+Unfortunately, medication for ADHD does not work in a curative way.
+They merely correct the neuronal malfunctions - like glasses that correct an existing visual defect as long as they are worn.

-By influencing the stress response, we do not mean sedative or other general effects, but effects of drugs on the response of stress regulatory systems.
+By influencing the stress response, we do not mean sedative or other general effects, but effects of medication on the response of the stress regulation systems.

 1.1.
 Anxiolytics

-Anxiolytics (anxiety-reducing drugs), even in single doses, generally reduce the reactivity of the stress systems.6
+Anxiolytics (anti-anxiety medication) generally reduce the reactivity of the stress systems even when administered individually.6

 1.2.
 Antidepressants

-Single doses of antidepressants have partly inhibitory and partly activating effects on stress systems.6
+Single doses of antidepressants have partly inhibiting and partly activating effects on the stress systems.6

 1.3.
 Stimulants